Updated March 17, 2023

 Input January in one cell,

-Input Monday and drag until required length it will fill next days.
+Input Monday and drag until the required length; it will fill the next days.

-Suppose you are not good at spellings and lazy to enter entire month or day just input the short form and drag.
+Suppose you are not good at spelling and lazy to enter an entire month or day; just input the short form and drag.
 Still, the Autofill feature will work.
-We have seen when I just input ‘Mon’ it still gives ‘Thu’.
+We have seen when I just input ‘Mon’; it still gives ‘Thu’.

-It will not only apply in Vertical way but can use this feature horizontally also.
+It will not only apply in a Vertical way but can use this feature horizontally also.

 Below is an example of days.

-In the above example, I dragged to my right hence it is showing as ‘Tue’ if I drag to my left it will show as per that.
-We can find the below example which dragged from right to left.
-While dragging you will not find the “+” sign cursor in the left corner it will be in right corner only, we just need to click on right corner and drag to our left side.
-Below is the example for reference.
+In the above example, I dragged to my right; hence, it shows as ‘Tue’; if I drag to my left, it will show as per that.
+We can find the below example, which dragged from right to left.
+While dragging, you will not find the “+” sign cursor in the left corner; it will be in the right corner only; we just need to click on the right corner and drag it to our left side.
+Below is an example for reference.

 AutoFill in Excel for Dates

-To fill only working days drag as usual and click on the smart tag which is marked in red color as shown in the below picture.
+To fill only working days, drag as usual and click on the smart tag marked in red color as shown in the below picture.

 Similarly, we can autofill in excel the years and months also by selecting a respective option.
-In addition to these, if we want to fill dates of required sequence like input every 5th day or 7th day, we can simply perform this with the help of auto-fill in excel.
-In this case, we need to auto-fill in excel two days as per required sequence then select both and drag until the required range.
+In addition to these, if we want to fill dates of required sequence, like input every 5th day or 7th day, we can simply perform this with the help of auto-fill in excel.
+In this case, we need to auto-fill in excel two days as per the required sequence, then select both and drag until the required range.

 The above example will give the below sequence.

-If you observe the below picture it is repeating the same A and B pattern.
-If you give three letters It will repeat that pattern.
+If you observe the below picture, it repeats the same A and B pattern.
+If you give three letters, It will repeat that pattern.

-If you really want to fill Alphabets you can apply this.
-First input 65 and 66 and drag them then input a formula CHAR(Number) which will convert the number to alphabet as per ASCII code.
-This is not a part of autofill at all but I usually come across this problem while working on Excel and got this solution from Google.
+If you really want to fill Alphabets, you can apply this.
+First, input 65 and 66 and drag them, then input a formula CHAR(Number) which will convert the number to the alphabet as per ASCII code.
+This is not a part of autofill, but I usually encounter this problem while working on Excel and get this solution from Google.

-In this way, we can fill alphabets in excel.
-Once you reach Z the letters will change hence you need to stop at Z and select the entire A to Z range and drag autofill feature.
+In this way, we can fill the alphabet in excel.
+Once you reach Z, the letters will change; hence you need to stop at Z and select the entire A to Z range and drag the autofill feature.

 Things to Remember

-We can use autofill in excel for numbers, sides (East, West, North, and South), years, dates, months and some other types of data.
-Smart tag helps to fill the sequence, format, months etc.
+- We can use autofill in excel for numbers, sides (East, West, North, and South), years, dates, months, and other data types.
+Smart tag helps to fill the sequence, format, months, etc.

-Because of this feature, we can save time while working on a large amount of data.
-This AutoFill in excel is not capable to fill alphabets this is one of the drawbacks of this.
+- Because of this feature, we can save time while working on a large amount of data.
+This AutoFill in Excel is not capable of filling alphabets; this is one of the drawbacks of this.

 This has been a guide to AutoFill in Excel.
-Here we discuss the AutoFill in Excel and how to use the AutoFill in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles-
+Here we discuss AutoFill in Excel and how to use AutoFill in Excel, along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles.